cyshen11/cyshen11.github.io/_projects/kafka-chess-app.md

   // Chessboard Configuration
   const boardConfig = {
     draggable: true, // Allow piece dragging
     onDragStart, // Function called when drag starts onTouchSquare, // Function for touch/click interactions
     onDrop, // Function called when piece is dropped onSnapEnd, // Function called after piece animation ends
     position: game.fen(), // Set initial board position from game state
-    touchMove: true       // Enable touch-based moves on mobile }
+    touchMove: true, // Enable touch-based moves on mobile };

-  // Initialize the visual chessboard in the myBoard div const board = Chessboard2('myBoard', boardConfig)
+  // Initialize the visual chessboard in the myBoard div const board = Chessboard2("myBoard", boardConfig);
   // ... (more code)
 </script>
 ```

 In this snippet:

-*   The `<div id="myBoard"></div>` is a placeholder on your webpage where the chessboard will be drawn.
+- The `<div id="myBoard"></div>` is a placeholder on your webpage where the chessboard will be drawn.
-*   `boardConfig` is an object (like a shopping list) that tells `chessboard2.js` how we want our board to behave.
+- `boardConfig` is an object (like a shopping list) that tells `chessboard2.js` how we want our board to behave.

-    *   `draggable: true` means you can pick up pieces.
+  - `draggable: true` means you can pick up pieces.
-    *   `position: game.fen()` tells `chessboard2.js` the current state of the game board using a special code called FEN (which the [Chess Game Engine](05_chess_game_engine_.md) understands).
+  - `position: game.fen()` tells `chessboard2.js` the current state of the game board using a special code called FEN (which the [Chess Game Engine](05_chess_game_engine_.md) understands).
-    *   `onDragStart`, `onTouchSquare`, `onDrop`, and `onSnapEnd` are **callback functions**.
-These are functions *we write* in another file (`chess_actions.js`, as you'll see in [Chapter 4: Game Interaction Controller](04_game_interaction_controller_.md)). `chessboard2.js` will call these functions when a user performs a specific action (like starting a drag or dropping a piece).
+  - `onDragStart`, `onTouchSquare`, `onDrop`, and `onSnapEnd` are **callback functions**.
+These are functions _we write_ in another file (`chess_actions.js`, as you'll see in [Chapter 4: Game Interaction Controller](04_game_interaction_controller_.md)). `chessboard2.js` will call these functions when a user performs a specific action (like starting a drag or dropping a piece).

-*   `const board = Chessboard2('myBoard', boardConfig)` is the line that actually creates the chessboard!
+- `const board = Chessboard2('myBoard', boardConfig)` is the line that actually creates the chessboard!
 It tells the `chessboard2.js` library: "Hey, draw a chessboard inside the `div` with the ID 'myBoard', and use these `boardConfig` settings."

 <br>